- What are similar homes?

 Customers without an AMI meter are not able to receive this report.
 The Weekly Energy Report is created from interval usage data provided by an AMI meter.

-You can manage you alert preferences here.
+You can manage your notifications.
 You can unsubscribe, update the dollar or usage amount that you would like to be notified, or subscribe/re-subscribe.